“Indica, Sativa, Terpenes, Entourage Effect… What are they talking about?”

 CBD – CBD is the non-intoxicating cannabinoid found in cannabis.
 It’s the second-most abundant cannabinoid found in marijuana and has many potential therapeutic benefits, including helping with inflammation, anxiety, seizure-suppressant, and much more.

-Terpenes – Terpenes are aromatic oils that color cannabis trichomes with distinctive smells and flavors.
-Terpenes give cannabis its flavor and smell also help shape the effect of cannabis.
+Terpenes – Terpenes are defined as aromatic oils that color cannabis trichomes with distinctive smells and flavors.
+They give the cannabis its flavor and smell also help shape the effect of cannabis.
 The more knowledgeable we are about terpenes, the better we can choose our strains.

 Click here to learn more about Terpenes